PBF Energy Inc. (PBF) Shares Down Despite Recent Market Volatility

 Wolfe Research gave a rating of “Outperform” to PBF, setting the target price at $49 in the report published on September 15th of the previous year.

-During the last 5 trading sessions, PBF fell by -1.22%, which changed the moving average for the period of 200-days by +51.19% in comparison to the 20-day moving average, which settled at $41.91.
-In addition, PBF Energy Inc. saw 7.18% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PBF rose by +6.82%, which changed the moving average for the period of 200-days by +52.23% in comparison to the 20-day moving average, which settled at $43.72.
+In addition, PBF Energy Inc. saw 14.49% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading